apsking/brew/content/pages/home.md

 title: Earth and Fire Brewing
 featuredImage: https://ucarecdn.com/565a131d-e106-41bc-9fd1-203ba816406f/
 meta:
-  description: This is a meta description.
+  description: Earth and Fire Brewing
-  title: The Ultimate Gatsby Starter
+  title: Earth and Fire Brewing
 ---

 Welcome to Earth and Fire, where we make great beer happen.